 The notes are offered to meet investor demand for products that reflect the risk-return profile and market exposure provided by the notes.
-See "How the Notes Work" and "Hypothetical Payout Examples" in this pricing supplement for an illustration of the risk-return profile of the notes and "The Indices" in this pricing supplement for a description of the market exposure provided by the notes.
+See "How the Notes Work" and "Hypothetical Payout Examples" in this amended and restated pricing supplement for an illustration of the risk-return profile of the notes and "The Indices" in this amended and restated pricing supplement for a description of the market exposure provided by the notes.